acts-project/acts/docs/plugins/geant4.md

 #### Inspecting surface conversion within python

-The `ActsExampels` python bindings allow to conveniently test the conversion of `Geant4` volumes into sensitive and passive surfaces, assume you have a GDML file called `detector.gdml` where `Geant4PhysVolume` objects can be identified by a certain string, e.g. names containing the flag `Sensitive`, or `Passive`.
+The `ActsExamples` python bindings allow to conveniently test the conversion of `Geant4` volumes into sensitive and passive surfaces, assuming you have a GDML file called `detector.gdml` where `Geant4PhysVolume` objects can be identified by a certain string, e.g. names containing the flag `Sensitive`, or `Passive`.
 Also multiple match strings are allowed.
 The converted surfaces can then be displayed with `.obj` (part of the Core functionality) or as `.svg` files (if `ACTS_BUILD_PLUGIN_ACTSVG` is switched on)

 ```python
   # import the necessary modules